zanna-37/hass-swipe-navigation/README.md

 This repository has been forked from [maykar/lovelace-swipe-navigation](https://github.com/maykar/lovelace-swipe-navigation) to continue the development since the original project seems to be currently unmaintained.

-💡 **Please uninstall [maykar/lovelace-swipe-navigation](https://github.com/maykar/lovelace-swipe-navigation) before proceeding as they will likely conflict.**
+💡 **Please uninstall [maykar/lovelace-swipe-navigation](https://github.com/maykar/lovelace-swipe-navigation) before proceeding, as they will likely conflict.**

 ## Features:
 * Animated swiping through Dashboard views.